Spiffical/bb-ai-oceanography/README.md

 - `utils/`: Utility functions for API calls, file handling, and PDF processing
 - `notebooks/`: Jupyter notebooks for data analysis and visualization
 - `config/`: Configuration files, including the custom GROBID configuration
-- `paperetl/`: The paperetl package for extracting content from PDFs
+- `paperetl/`: The modified paperetl package for extracting content from PDFs
-- `paperai/`: The paperai package for analyzing and generating reports
+- `paperai/`: The modified paperai package for analyzing and generating reports

 ## Acknowledgments